DUNE/dune-justin/docs/justin_command.man_page.md

     	      resulting output files placed there.
 The user's token from the justIN dashboard is used for the upload.
 If an https:// URL is not given, DESTINATION is used when constructing the output dataset names.
-Datasets have the form DESTINATIION-wXsYpZ where X is the workflow ID, Y is the stage, and Z is the output pattern ID number, starting from 1.
+Datasets have the form DESTINATION-INST-wXsYpZ where INST is the instance, X is the workflow ID, Y is the stage, and Z is the output pattern ID number, starting from 1.
     	      If DESTINATION is not given then only the form wXsYpZ is used.

     	      Files for Rucio-managed storage may have a corresponding JSON metadata file with the same name but with ".json" appended, that